premkumar8504/Myntra-Clone-Project/README.md

-This is my first project by using html and css.
+# Myntra Clone App
+This is myntra clone website.